NTNU-IndEcol/BuildME/docs/afn-mmv.md

 The assumptions in the work are:
 *	Mechanical cooling is implemented using a simplified HVAC system (_HVACTemplate:Zone:IdealLoadsAirSystem_).
 If it's not, then one step has to be performed manually (see section 2.7).
 *	Venting through windows is only implemented in zones with the HVAC system, with exactly one People object and at least one vertical window (i.e., not a skylight).
 The zone is also compatible with AirflowNetwork objects, i.e., it has at least two surfaces (walls, floors, etc.) that are _not_ GroundFCfactorMethod objects, internal partitions, or ceilings.
+* 	Infiltration in the building is only modeled using Airflow Network (AFN) objects.
+Otherwise, an error would occur and infiltration would not be modeled, thus making it impossible to compare various energy standards (read more in section [Infiltration](#infiltration)).
 *	The building has walls aligned with cardinal directions.
 *	The size of the window opening used for venting is 27% of the window area (this assumption can be easily changes, see section 2.6).